ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Assign a Persistent Identifier:** Ensure Long-Term Preservation and deposit software in repositories which provide permanent, citable links such as [Zenodo](https://zenodo.org/), [Software Heritage](https://www.softwareheritage.org/), or your local institutional repository (e.g., [SciLifeLab Data Repository](https://figshare.scilifelab.se/)).

-- [ ] **Provide Descriptive Metadata:** Include essential details such as title, authors, version, license, and DOI.
+- [ ] **Provide Descriptive Metadata:** Include essential details such as title, authors, version, licence, and DOI.
 You can generate a codemeta.json file using tools like the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/), which can then be added to public and preservation repositories (e.g. GitHub, Zenodo).
 One such file can be seen [here](https://github.com/cboettig/codemeta/blob/master/codemeta.json).

 - [ ] **Cite Your Software in Publications:** Include a formal citation in the References section of the publication.
 For example using the following template inspired by [AGUs Software Citation Examples](https://www.agu.org/publications/authors/journals/data-software-for-authors):
        _< Author(s)/contributor(s) or project name(s) >. (< Date published >). < Descriptive title / name of software >. < Software release/version > < Bracketed description type (e.g., [Software], [Collection], [ComputationalNotebook]) >. < Repository name / Publication venue >. < DOI >._
       Note: The bracketed description allows the publishers/indexers to appropriately tag the citation so that it is indexed and counted.

 - [ ] **Mention Your Software in Publications:** Include a software availability statement in the body of the publication, describing where and how the software can be accessed.
 For example using the following adapted [AGUs Template](https://www.agu.org/publications/authors/journals/data-software-for-authors):
-       _< Version number > of the < software name > used for < brief context, description of what the software was used for > is preserved at < DOI, persistent identifier link >, available via < license type, access conditions > and developed openly at < software development platform link >. [< Link to formal citation in References section >]_
+       _< Version number > of the < software name > used for < brief context, description of what the software was used for > is preserved at < DOI, persistent identifier link >, available via < licence type, access conditions > and developed openly at < software development platform link >. [< Link to formal citation in References section >]_

 - [ ] **Ensure Proper Credit:** Structure and collect contributor information early in a CITATION.cff file, and optionally using tools like [The Turing Way's Contributors Table](https://book.the-turing-way.org/community-handbook/acknowledgement/acknowledgement-record) in the README and a contributors.md file, or frameworks like [All Contributors](https://allcontributors.org/).
 Link each contributor to their [ORCID iD](https://orcid.org/).
 [Connect your ORCID to DataCite](https://transportation.libguides.com/persistent_identifiers/automatically_populate_orcid) and GitHub to automatically add your software to your ORCID record upon publication.